• Skip to primary navigation

 Tempeh: made from cooked and slightly fermented soybeans.

-If you're wondering what defines a processed food, technically it means when ingredients such as oil, sugar or salt are added to foods and they are packaged.
+If you're wondering what defines processed food, technically it means when ingredients such as oil, sugar, or salt are added to foods and they are packaged.

-But some plant based meat substitute include other ingredients that you may not want in your diet.
-Or at least, not on a regular basis.
+But some plant-based meat substitutes include other ingredients that you may not want in your diet.
+Or at least not on a regular basis.
 For example, seitan contains preservatives such as sulfites.
 I consider seitan as moderately processed.

 The bio-mimic foods are most highly processed of the group, and are considered to be ultra or highly processed foods.
 This means that even though the manufacturers have added vitamins to their products, these foods have added artificial colors, flavors, and preservatives to promote shelf stability, preserve texture, and increase palatability.